 Welcome to Workforce Development & Continuing Education

-To view or download our latest catalog, please click here : Fall WDCE Catalog 2021
+To view or download our latest catalog, please click here : Spring/Summer WDCE Catalog 2022

 In response to COVID-19 we have converted many of our campus-based Continuing Education and Workforce Training programs to online courses so you can learn new skills at home or wherever you have access a computer (or laptop or tablet) and the Internet.
 Some courses are running now.

 You can register for a class or put your name on a Wait List, and we’ll contact you when your class is ready to start.
-If you need a loaner laptop let us know.
-We might be able to help.
 Please call 718-289-5170 for assistance.
-Or email us at email@example.com
+Or email us at firstname.lastname@example.org

 Don’t let COVID keep you from pursuing your career goals.
 Prepare yourself with new skills to go back to work, get a promotion, or start a new career.
 Learn new skills through online training with BCC.
 Sign up today!